-3 Easy Ways to Delete All Evidence That Your Ex Still Exists
+3 Ways to 'Eternal Sunshine' Your Ex

 It’s been a few months since New York Magazine ran Maureen O’Connor's essay on the near-impossibility of true, clean breakups for the social media generation, but the article still gives me Very Millennial Chills.
 Thanks to Facebook and Twitter, she wrote, “We don’t have to shut the door on anything.
 Which is good, because shutting the door on something is not something we ever want to do.”
 And she’s right — I mean, did I not just extoll the virtues of (intelligently, pragmatically, and un-murderously!) online-stalking past and present love interests?
 I did.